-But remember, here again, it may be possible to achieve the same or even better results by adopting a “strategic” Medicaid asset protection plan instead of getting a divorce.
+Instead of filing for divorce, it may be possible to achieve the same or even a better result(s) by adopting a “strategic” Medicaid asset protection plan instead of getting a divorce.
 In order to make the right decision, you really need to know the pros and cons of divorce and Medicaid.

-I want you to call me and come in or video/phone conference with me.
+I want you to call, come in or video/phone conference with me.
 Let me explain how the Medicaid laws work and what the benefits and disadvantages of a Medicaid divorce are.
 We’ll talk dollars and sense.
 We’ll talk about how to file for divorce and what you can expect as the likely outcome.
-Reach out to me toll-free at (855-376-5291 or email me at email@example.com.
-I’m easy to talk to and really understand the difficult decisions the family must make, including a possible divorce.

 Just wanted to take a minute to personally thank you for everything.
 It’s been a long road but, you and your staff were a pleasure to deal with and made the Medicaid process seem less painful.

 I could not have gone through it alone.
 No one should attempt applying for Medicaid without an attorney.
 The process needs professional guidance to avoid problems that may arise.